SachinHR/Automatic-number-plate-recognition-for-motorcyclists-riding-without-helmet./README.md

 ## Installation Options:

 ### Installing on Mac or Linux
-First, make sure you have machine installed Python 3.3+
+First, make sure you have installed Python 3.3+ on your machine.
 * [Install Python](https://realpython.com/installing-python/)
 * Install OpenCV package on terminal